Image

 • Civil Liability — In addition to criminal penalties, you may face civil lawsuits in Dallas County, MO, including wrongful death claims brought by the victim’s family.
 These cases can result in significant financial liability beyond what is imposed in criminal court.

-Charged with manslaughter in Dallas County, MO?
-When you choose Combs Waterkotte a manslaughter defense attorney in the Dallas County, MO area, you aren’t simply partnering with an ideal manslaughter defense lawyer in Dallas County, MO and beyond – you are protecting your rights, your freedom, and your future.
-Along with knowledgeable manslaughter defense attorneys, our legal team is available 24/7 and provides expertise in the following areas for residents in Dallas County, MO:
+Facing Dallas County, MO manslaughter charges?
+When you hire Combs Waterkotte a manslaughter defense attorney in or around Dallas County, MO, you’re not simply choosing a leading manslaughter defense lawyer in Dallas County, MO and beyond – you are securing your rights, your freedom, and your future.
+Along with knowledgeable manslaughter defense attorneys, our staff is available 24/7 and offers expertise in the following areas for residents in Dallas County, MO:

-Why Combs Waterkotte Is the Right Choice for Manslaughter Defense in Dallas County, MO
+Why Choose Combs Waterkotte for Your Dallas County, MO Manslaughter Defense?

 At Combs Waterkotte, our manslaughter defense attorneys approach every Dallas County, MO manslaughter case with urgency, precision, and a commitment to results.
 From the moment we take your case, our focus is on protecting your rights, controlling the narrative, and building the strongest defense possible.